-Sheguang Hu conquered fashion world and won World Cultural Communication Fashion Designer Award at Dutch Lion Awards
+Sheguang Hu conquered fashion world and won World Cultural Communication Fashion Designer award at Dutch Lion Awards

 The 2022 Dutch Lion Awards announced the most influential awards in the fashion industry, including "Dutch Designer of the Year, Dutch Emerging Talent, Dutch Model of the Year, Dutch Accessories Designer of the Year, and Dutch Fashion Leader".
 An independent professional jury determined the final winners after several rounds of discussion and selection.

-The 2022 Dutch Lion Awards fashion gala was a truly star-gathering night that saw eminent persons in the global fashion industry, celebrities, KOLs, media, entertainers, and fashionistas celebrated together on 2nd April at Beurs van Berlage.
+The 2022 Dutch Lion Awards fashion gala was a truly star-gathering night that saw eminent persons in the global fashion industry, celebrities, KOLs, media, entertainers, and fashionistas celebrated together at Beurs van Berlage.

 World-renowned fashion designer and performance artist Sheguang Hu, Spanish artist and designer Caroline Aziz Senegal presented two stunning haute couture shows at the Dutch Lion Awards gala.